General Teacher Resources

 The state government page for Illinois

 Provides links to the Smithsonian's various museums with tours and slide shows of selected exhibits.
-Click on the tabs at the top for Educators and Kids to be directed to education-related content.
+Click on the Learn and Explore tab at the top and select Educators and Kids to be directed to education-related content.

 The Southern Poverty Law Center's Teaching Tolerance materials are free to educators.
 Since 2002, have sponsored National Mix It Up at Lunch Day to help students explore the issues of social boundaries.